ACRRM/curriculum-docusaurus/docs/rural-generalist/competency-domains.md

 ##### Achieved

 * Evaluates and adapts a model for GP consultation to consider time pressures
-* Able to manage varying degrees of patient needs in a highly efficient manner
+* Manages varying degrees of patient needs in a highly efficient manner
-* Takes steps to mitigate the impact of decision fatigue in own practice
+* Mitigates the impact of decision fatigue in own practice

 #### 2.7 Provide continuous, consistent and coordinated chronic disease management for individuals with chronic conditions